ent/ent/doc/md/getting-started.md

 }
 ```

-Run `entc generate` from the root directory of the project, or use `go generate`:
+Run `go generate` from the root directory of the project as follows:

 ```go
 go generate ./ent